 • increased risk for infections

-Another option for people with stage 4 RCC is to become involved in clinical trials.
+Participating in clinical trials is another option for people with stage 4 RCC.
 Clinical trials are research trials for testing new drugs and treatments.

-You can discuss current clinical trials — as well as their potential risks and benefits — with your doctor or healthcare provider.
+You can discuss current clinical trials and their potential risks and benefits with your doctor or healthcare professional.

-The 5-year relative survival rate for people with stage 4 RCC is 12 percent.
+The 5-year relative survival rate for people with stage 4 RCC is 17%.
 However, different scenarios may result in higher survival rates.

-People who are able to have surgery to remove metastatic tumors have better survival rates, and many who are treated with targeted drugs survive longer than those who don’t.
+People who can have surgery to remove metastatic tumors have better survival rates, and many who are treated with targeted drugs survive longer than those who don’t.